 turning of our kids’ hearts toward the things of God.
 On occasion it has

 required that we exclude ourselves from some fun.
-Rhythm demands that I say

 I’m sure there have been moments when other parents were silently critical, thinking we were uptight parents.
 As I recline next to my kids,

 breathe in the same air and talk about Jesus…I can’t find anything that I’m